BBranoff/Mangrove-Land-Cover/README.md

 Land Cover Stats:  This routine uses a number of spatial inputs to sample the surrounding land cover at each points.
 It extracts urban and green & blue (vegetation + open water) coverage, population density, road lengths, and mangrove coverage surrounding each point.

+ConstituentImportance.csv is the extended model coefficients and importance values for each tidal harmonic consitutuent and for rainfall at each site.

 I have included files small enough for GitHub, and others are available for free online following the commented sources in the R scripts.